seeeebaaaa/karel_learns_c_cl/README.md

 ### MacOS
 The best way of compiling it on MacOS is by using Clang.
 To use Clang, install the XCode-Commandline-Tools by typing `xcode-select --install` in your terminal.
 Click `Okay` in the pop up and wait till the installation has finished.
 Confim that Clang is installed by typing `clang --version` in your terminal to list the installed version.
-If you dont have to newest clang version, you can reinstall clang/xcode-tools by typing:
+If you dont have the newest clang version, you can reinstall clang/xcode-tools by typing:
 ```shell
     sudo rm -rf /Library/Developer/CommandLineTools
     xcode-select --install